openid-connect-4-identity-assurance-1_0 November 2024

 The basic idea is to use a container element, called verified_claims, to provide the RP with a set of claims along with the respective metadata and verification evidence related to the verification of these claims.
 This way, it is explicit which claims are verified, reducing the risk of RPs accidentally processing unverified claims as verified claims.

-This specification uses the [!@IDA-verified-claims] document as the definition of the schema for representation of assured digital identity attributes and identity assurance metadata.
+This document uses the [IDA-verified-claims] document as the definition of the schema for representation of assured digital identity attributes and identity assurance metadata.

 The following example would assert to the RP that the OP has verified the claims provided (given_name and family_name) according to an example trust framework trust_framework_example: